Monroe Canyon Fire: July

-After the fire's ignition after 2:30 pm on July 13, evacuations were ordered for the communities of Monroe Meadows and Magleby, with an estimated 50-60 structures threatened.
+After the fire's ignition after 2:30 pm on July 13, evacuations were ordered for the communities of Monroe Meadows and Magleby, with an estimated 50 to 60 structures threatened.
 Monroe Canyon Road was closed.
 Immediate hot and dry conditions, as well as heavy timber fuel, influenced the fire's rapid spread to 700 acre by the morning of July 14.
 Smoke became visible from Interstate 70, and officials asked residents to avoid the area.
 Crews were pulled from around the state and from other fires.
 Search and rescue teams were sent to clear roads and aid with evacuations.
 189 personnel were assigned to fight the now 1,248 acre blaze, and structure protection was the top priority during suppression efforts.
 A complex incident management team was ordered.
 As the fire's size increased to 3,900 acre by July 15, the Type 3 Incident Management Team assumed control at 6 am.
 Despite cooler temperatures at night, strong winds and conducive fire conditions kept the Monroe Canyon Fire active overnight into the day.
 Residents between Elk County Cabins and Big Lake were told to "start getting your belongings and personal items out.
 You might not get another chance other than today."

 The Monroe Canyon Fire's rapid spread continued, as the size increased to 8,600 acre by July 16.
 Two cabins were reported destroyed.
 Fire crews were responding from Idaho, Wyoming, and Nevada.
 However, fire activity calmed down when 0.2 inch of rain fell over the fire.
 Overall, fire activity was beginning to moderate.
 Weather conditions favorable for suppression efforts, allowing firefighters to establish lines along the southwestern edge of the fire and prevent spread on July 18.
 Near Manning and Monroe Mountain, structure protection efforts included wetting vegetation around buildings, while utilizing sprinklers and water tanks were strategies used near Magleby.
 Helicopters assigned to the fire were temporarily diverted to a new, smaller fire that started on July 19 in the previously burned area.